MissStrong/ICD2O/Notes/Unit 1/Note 22 - Conditionals (Part 1).md

 ### Conditionals

-A **conditional structure** is a section of code in which certain blocks are only run when certain conditions are met.
+In a **conditional structure**, certain blocks are run only when certain conditions are met.
 We use Booleans to create these conditions.

 The simplest type of conditional structure is called an **if statement**, which use the keyword `if`.

-For an `if` statement, we have the keyword `if` followed by a Boolean value or expression in parenthesis, followed by a block of code enclosed in curly braces.
+An `if` statement uses keyword `if` followed by a Boolean value or Boolean expression enclosed in parenthesis, followed by a block of code enclosed in curly braces.
 In the block, we write the code that we want to run when the condition is met.

 Here is an example of an `if` statement.
 This draws circles where the cursor is, but only when the mouse is pressed down.